karamanemre/privia-security-project/README.md

 ### `Bootstrap`

-Used to easily set the website to be "responsive", i.e. responsive to tablet, phone, desktop and any screen resolution
+I used it to easily set the website to be "responsive" i.e. tablet, phone, desktop and any screen resolution

 # Installation